Xcel Energy has accelerated its energy engine in utility markets

 estate customers and school systems and universities.

-result of lower fuel and purchased power cost recovery.
+revenues as a result of higher fuel and purchased power cost

 To meet the demands both of customers and regulators, Xcel plans